lightning/bolts/02-peer-protocol.md

   - if `next_local_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent:
     - MUST reuse the same commitment number for its next `commitment_signed`.
+  - otherwise:
-  - otherwise, if `next_local_commitment_number` is not 1 greater than the commitment number of the last `commitment_signed` message the receiving node has sent:
+    - if `next_local_commitment_number` is not 1 greater than the
+  commitment number of the last `commitment_signed` message the receiving node has sent:
       - SHOULD fail the channel.
   - if `next_remote_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node sent, AND the receiving node hasn't already received a `closing_signed`: